This post may contain affiliate links. Please read my affiliate policy for more information.

 5. Work with Others’ Schedules

 If someone agrees to help you it’s important to work with their schedules.
 Everyone is busy.
 Everyone has a million things on their to-do lists.

 Of course, I’m one of those widows who thinks my schedule is 1,000% busier than anyone else’s, and while that may be true, I still have to take other schedules into account.

 When you ask for help, be prepared to work on a mutually beneficial timeline.

-I get that not everyone has family support, neighbor support, friends or acquaintances to ask for help.
+I get that not everyone has family support, neighbor support, friends, or acquaintances to ask for help.
 You might live in the boondocks.
-Be estranged from family.
+Be estranged from the family.
 Or not have a large support network.

 In that case, you can take advantage of one of the many websites or apps that can provide help.

 As a single woman, I’m always cautious of strangers coming into my home.
 I NEVER tell people I’m a widow or that I live alone.
 I’ve had neighbors come over posing as my husband before.
 And I’ve been known to refer to my husband when talking to potential suppliers as in, “I’ll talk it over with my husband and get back to you.”

 Exercise extreme caution when agreeing to let someone come to your house.

 I get lots of really useful information from the Nextdoor website that bills itself as a “private social network for you, your neighbors and your community.”
 You can reach out to neighboring communities and ask for referrals for anything from painters to roofers to someone willing to pick up dog poop in your backyard.